robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - Complete Ingredient List.
 All ingredients are listed in order of use, with precise quantities and specifications (like "large yellow onion" rather than just "onion").
 It notes when ingredients should be at room temperature or pre-prepped.
 Use the metric system (kilo, centi, milli, and Celsius).
    - Ensure the recipe aligns with the specified cuisine_type, dish_type, recipe_type and dietary.
    - Every recipe will be gluten free.
 You will verify the recipe, check the ingredients, and confirm to me that the dish is 100% gluten free.
+   - Your output will be in a easy to read format.
+Do not use tables.

 4. Write detailed step-by-step instructions for preparing the recipe.
 The instructions should be:
    - Clarity and Precision.
 Every instruction is unambiguous.
 Measurements are exact, cooking times specific, and techniques explained in simple terms.
 It assumes an appropriate skill level without being condescending or overly complex.